RamtinMoslemi/KAN-Papers/README.md

 Muhieddine Shebaro, Jelena Tešić

 **Abstract:**
-Graph Representation Learning aims to create embeddings for nodes and edges, capturing their features and interconnections.
-Graph Neural Networks (GNNs) have excelled in this task, leveraging neural networks to model complex graph relationships.
-Recently, the Kolmogorov-Arnold Neural Network (KAN) emerged as an alternative to Multi-Layer Perceptron (MLP), showing improved accuracy and interpretability with fewer parameters.
-While KANs have been integrated into unsigned GNNs, their application in signed GNNs remains unexplored.
-This paper integrates KAN into Signed Graph Convolutional Networks (SGCNs) to evaluate its performance on signed graphs where edges have positive or negative signs.
-We empirically assess KAN-enhanced SGCNs (KASGCN) on downstream tasks such as signed community detection and link sign prediction to enhance the embedding quality in signed networks.
-Considering the variability in the results indicated by the relatively large standard deviation, KASGCN demonstrates competitive performance with, or similar to, the vanilla SGCN in the evaluated downstream tasks, and its effectiveness is context-dependent (signed graph and parameters...etc.).
+Graph Representation Learning focuses on creating embeddings for nodes and edges that capture their features and connections.
+Graph Neural Networks (GNNs) use neural networks to model complex graph relationships.
+The Kolmogorov-Arnold Neural Network (KAN) has recently emerged as an alternative to the Multi-Layer Perceptron (MLP), offering better accuracy and interpretability with fewer parameters.
+KANs have been applied to GNN tasks.
+This paper introduces the integration of KANs into Signed Graph Convolutional Networks (SGCNs).
+We evaluate KAN-enhanced SGCNs (KASGCN) on signed community detection and link sign prediction tasks to improve embedding quality in signed networks.
+While the results show some variability, KASGCN performs competitively with or similarly to the standard SGCN in the functions tested.
+Its effectiveness depends on the specific context, such as the signed graph and parameter settings.